Mathematical semantics of intuitionistic logic: What is intuitionistic logic?

 \subsection{Solutions of problems}

-The second approach to intuitionistic logic, initiated by Kolmogorov and continued to some extent by his school in Moscow aimed at being less demanding of one's philosophical preferences.
-In the words of Kolmogorov \cite{Kol}: \footnote{Most translations quoted in this paper are lightly edited by the author in order to improve syntactic and semantic faithfulness to the original source.
-On the other hand, we occasionally take the liberty of renaming variables used in quoted text in order to facilitate its understanding in our context.}
+The second approach to intuitionistic logic, initiated by Kolmogorov in 1932 and continued to some extent by his school in Moscow aimed at being less demanding of one's philosophical convictions.
+In the words of Kolmogorov \cite{Kol}:

 In this paper, we use the word {\it problem} solely in the sense of a request (or desire) to find a construction meeting specified criteria on output and permitted means (as in ``chess problem'', ``geometric construction problem'', ``initial value problem'').
 With {\it problem} understood in this sense, Kolmogorov’s interpretation is, in the words of Martin-L\"of \cite{ML}*{p.\ 6},